|

 Shortly after the presentation of the theory of Friis-Christensen

-and Svensmark, the American Paul Damon and Danish Peter Laut said to
+and Svensmark, the American Paul Damon and Danish Peter Laut

-addition, a reduction of cloud albedo decrease certainly, but also
+addition, a reduction of cloud albedo decrease certainly, but

-the role of cosmic rays in the creation of condensation nuclei is
+the role of cosmic rays in the creation of condensation nuclei

-aerosols appear to play a dominant role.
+where aerosols appear to play a dominant role.
 In

-addition, Eigil Friis-Christensen said in 2002 that the correlation
+addition, Eigil Friis-Christensen said in 2002 that the

-climate-solar activity not occurring since the 1980s.
+correlation climate-solar activity not occurring since the

-In 2001, Peter Stott and other researchers at the Hadley Center of
+In 2001, Peter Stott and other researchers at the Hadley Center

-the United Kingdom have published an article on the model of
+of the United Kingdom have published an article on the model of

 numerical simulation the most comprehensive ever done on the twentieth century.